Church of the Cross is a growing community of faith where Jesus Christ changes lives.

 We welcome the Holy Spirit so all will discover their God-given gifts and delight in sharing the love of Christ in the community and the world.
 Grace so pervades the atmosphere of the church that questions, doubts and fears can be honestly expressed and every person is loved, respected, nurtured and celebrated.

+Sunday sermons are available as podcasts.
+You can subscribe through the iTunes Store or the RSS link on the Worship Podcast page of this website.
 You can query the sermon podcasts for particular topics such as "faith" or "salvation" or "fear" or "hope"?
 Scroll to the bottom of the Worship Podcast page and search for your topic of choice.
 It may take a minute, but a list of podcasts on that topic will appear (as well as other references throughout the website).

 Many people think of prayer as something to be done in the morning or at night, before meals, during church services, or just when we’re in trouble.
 But the Bible calls us to embrace a deeper dimension of prayer.

 We’re called to be devoted to prayer…to continue in an attitude of prayer every minute of the day…to pray all the time, silently or aloud…and to persevere in prayer, without giving up.

 Six-week Bible Study Offered

 "Summer on the Mount" is a six week Bible Study of the Sermon on the Mount - Jesus' core teachings of the Christian life, (Matthew: Chapter 5, 6, and 7).
 Carla Stengel will teach this study, that will be offered on Sundays, 2:30 - 4:00 or Mondays 7:00 - 8:30.
 (The same topic will be taught on Sunday and Monday).
 Each week will focus on a text that is independent of the others, so you can miss a week and still follow the study.